 You can request free paper copies of NIH News in Health for your clinics, schools, libraries, and community centers!
 This monthly research-based newsletter is written in plain language, covers a variety of health topics, and includes lists of helpful health tips for bulletin boards.

 Pathways: Magazines, Lessons, Activities, and Videos on Real-World Science Topics for Grades 6–12

-Check out Pathways magazine from NIH’s National Institute of General Medical Sciences.
-Download free science, technology, engineering, and mathematics teaching guides, lessons, and activities.
+Check out the latest issue of Pathways magazine from NIGMS.
+Read about the science of vaccines, and download free science, technology, engineering, and mathematics teaching guides, lessons, and activities.
 Pathways is for students in grades 6–12 and is designed to build awareness of basic biomedical science and its importance to health while inspiring careers in research.